Located in Perth, Western Australia.

 Key takeaway: TA is the most widely accepted measure of honey’s medicinal potential, ensuring buyers receive products with scientifically verified antimicrobial strength.

-2. Western Australian Active Honey vs. Manuka Honey – What the Tests Reveal
+2. Western Australian Active Honey vs. Manuka Honey – What the Data Shows

-• Peroxide Activity (PA) is dominant, providing a strong, stable antimicrobial effect when activated by moisture (e.g., saliva, wounds).
+• Strong Peroxide Activity (PA) delivers a stable antimicrobial effect when activated by moisture (e.g., saliva, wounds).

-• Naturally rich in antioxidants and prebiotic compounds, supporting immune function and gut health.
+• Naturally rich in antioxidants and prebiotic compounds, supporting applications in gut health and immune-focused products.

-• Proven bioactivity up to TA50+, making it one of the strongest natural honeys in the world.
+• Proven bioactivity up to TA50+, placing it among the world’s most active natural honeys.

-• Measured by Non-Peroxide Activity (NPA), Unique Manuka Factor (UMF™), and MGO (Methylglyoxal).
+• Measured by Non-Peroxide Activity (NPA), UMF™, and MGO (Methylglyoxal).

 3. How Buyers Can Use These Insights to Make Better Decisions